ibm-apiconnect/docker-swarm-lab/ex3/README.md

 API Connect comes with a toolkit that allows you to visually create, test and deploy APIs.
 To launch it, simply run `apic edit` from the directory of your application.

 The first time you open it, it may ask you to log-in.
 If you have a Bluemix account, you can use it to log-in.
-Otherwise, you can set the `SKIP_LOGIN=true` option to launch apic edit:
+Otherwise, make an account on [Bluemix](https://console.ng.bluemix.net/registration).
 ```
-SKIP_LOGIN=true apic edit
+apic edit
 ```

 ## Configure your DB connection